 Family and Community Based Programs

-Our Family and Community Based programs provide individualized, child-centered and family-friendly support to help families with children from age 4-17 who have significant emotional, behavioral, or mental health challenges.
+Our Family and Community Based Services provide individualized, child-centered and family-friendly support to help families with children from age 5-18 who have significant emotional, behavioral, or mental health challenges.

-Family and Community Based programs offer therapeutic supports which may vary in type and intensity, as they are based on each family’s specific needs.
-Services may include assessment, respite for families, in-home family support, parent education related to child development and mental/behavioral health, living skills for specific skill development for children, crisis intervention, and advocacy to help the family access needed services and supports.
+Family and Community Based Services offer therapeutic supports which may vary in type and intensity, as they are based on each family’s specific needs.
+Services may include assessment, in-home family support, parent education related to child development and mental/behavioral health, living skills for specific skill development for children, crisis intervention, and advocacy to help the family access needed services and supports.